Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Introduction

 As an alternative to Fourier, wavelet-based estimators can be used.
-Wavelet transforms are interesting especially because the wavelet analysis performs an implicit differentiation, which offers the possibility to consider non stationary processes.
-Wavelet-based Whittle estimation was introduced in \cite{Moulines08Whittle} for univariate LRD time series.
-It was generalized to multivariate setting by \cite{AchardGannaz}.
-Estimators are consistent and they have theoretical rates comparable to Fourier-based estimators.
+Wavelet transforms are interesting especially because wavelet analysis performs an implicit differentiation, which offers the possibility to consider non-stationary processes.
+Wavelet-based Whittle estimation was introduced by Moulines et al. in \cite{Moulines08Whittle} for univariate long-range dependent time series.
+It was generalized to the multivariate setting by Achard and Gannaz \cite{AchardGannaz}.
+Estimators are consistent and have theoretical rates comparable to Fourier-based estimators.
 The numerical performances of wavelet-based and Fourier-based estimators are also similar, as illustrated in \cite{AchardGannaz_code}.

-This paper considers linear processes, not necessarly Gaussian, with long-memory properties.
-The two main characteristics we are interested in are the long-memory parameters, which measure the LRD behavior of the processes, and the long-run covariance, which captures the dependence structure between the components.
-Long-memory parameters and long-run covariance are estimated jointly with the procedure described in \cite{AchardGannaz}.
-Our goal is to establish the asymptotic normality of these estimators. \cite{Roueff09asymptotic} prove that this asymptotic normality is acquired in univariate setting, but no result was provided for wavelet-based estimation in multivariate setting.
-We first state that the covariances between the wavelet coefficients at a given scale are asymptotically Gaussian.
-Asymptotic distributions of the estimators of long-memory parameters and long-run covariance are then obtained.
+This paper considers linear processes, not necessarily Gaussian, with long-range dependence.
+The two main characteristics we are interested in are the long-range dependence parameters, which measure the LRD behavior of the processes, and long-run covariance, which captures the dependence structure between the components.
+Long-range dependence parameters and long-run covariance are estimated jointly with the procedure described in \cite{AchardGannaz}.
+The aim of this paper is to establish the asymptotic normality of these estimators.
+Roueff and Taqqu \cite{Roueff09asymptotic} prove that this asymptotic normality is acquired in the univariate setting, but no result exists for wavelet-based estimation in the multivariate setting.

+We first state that the sample covariances between the wavelet coefficients at a given scale are asymptotically Gaussian.
+We recover the univariate results of \cite{Roueff09asymptotic} but also provide the behavior of sample wavelet covariance between two processes, with possible different LRD parameters.

+Asymptotic distributions of the estimators of long-range dependence parameters and long-run covariance of \cite{AchardGannaz} are then obtained.
+The results highlight that multivariate estimation of LRD parameters decreases variance with respect to an estimation of LRD parameters component by component.
+Long-run covariance can be estimated by the sample wavelet correlation at a unique scale or by wavelet-based Whittle procedure, which aggregates the sample wavelet covariance at numerous scales.
+We highlight that, not surprisingly, Whittle estimation converges at a better rate.
+We also prove the asymptotic normality of the Whittle estimator.
+Moreover, test procedures can be built from the asymptotic normality theorems, for LRD parameters, and for long-run covariance.